 Vaccination, Testing & Masking Requirements

-To protect and preserve the health, safety and welfare of the UNM community, the University of New Mexico will require that all faculty, staff and students accessing University facilities and programs be fully vaccinated for COVID-19 as soon as possible, but no later than September 30, 2021.
+To protect and preserve the health, safety and welfare of the UNM community, the University of New Mexico requires that all students accessing campus facilities, housing, programs, services, and activities in person must be up-to-date on their COVID-19 vaccination, subject to limited exemptions, before Friday, September 30.

 This mandate requires all UNM faculty, staff and students who access campus facilities, housing, programs, services and activities in person to be fully vaccinated for COVID-19, subject to limited exemptions.